canistag/coloradoWolfDepredation/README.md

 Excel, then SQLite, for the database.
 Python and Flask to hook it up to the web framework of HTML/CSS (specifically Pico) and JavaScript.

 # Documentation
 Within the createDB.py, app.py and app.js files, you will find commented documentation for learning purposes.
+More information can be found [here](https://github.com/canistag/guides/blob/main/simpleFlaskDashboard.md#setting-up-a-simple-data-visualization-dashboard-with-flask).

 # Limitations